ipeonte/hsqldb-maven-plugin/README.md

 # hsqldb-maven-plugin

-Simple maven plugin to start/stop HSQLDB database as standalone server Used for maven integration test phase
+Simple maven plugin to start/stop *HSQLDB* database.
+Can be used during maven integration-test phase or start *HSQLDB* as standalone server.

 ## Configuration Parameters
 There is no password in configuration